Check out our past webinar recordings here.

 2018 Innovation Award Winner Webinar Series

-Join us as we dive deep with representatives from each of these winning organizations on how we might adopt similar strategies and programs to address MMH in our own communities.
-Register to attend 1 or all 6.
-All those who register (even those who can't attend live) will receive a link to the recording.
+Join us for these complimentary webinars, as we dive deep with representatives from each of these winning organizations on how we might adopt similar strategies and programs to address MMH in our own communities.
+Register to attend 1 or all remaining webinars.
+There’s no charge, however, you must register to receive a link to each webinar and its recording (sent even if you can't attend live).

 Innovation in Policy and Advocacy Honorable Mention: